 move from a casual post to one with contractual hours.

-Where a change to a member’s contractual hours is not considered permanent by the employer (eg where there are frequent changes), an employer may decide to ignore the changes and assess at the next 1 April.
+Where a change to a member’s contractual hours is not considered permanent by the employer (for example, where there are frequent changes), an employer may decide to ignore the changes and assess at the next 1 April.

 As examples, the following would not result in a re-assessment part-way through a scheme year (though would be taken into account at the next 1 April):